w4jbm/Cromemco/README.md

 A program that runs under CP/M on the Cromemco in MBASIC.
 It prints a test pattern (using the OUT command, so no device driver is needed) to the console or either of the serial ports on a TU-ART card.
 It assumes the console port is initialized, but will initialize and set the baud rate to 9600 for the TU-ART ports.

+## TUECHO.BAS
+A program that runs under CP/M on the Cromemco in MBASIC.
+It echos input to a TU-ART serial port back out to the port.
+The port is initialized to 9600 baud, an "activity indicator" (dots on the screen) is shown, and when a carriage return ($13) is entered an additional line feed ($10) is automatically echoed.

 ## TUTEST.BAS
 A program in Cromemco BASIC under CDOS that tests Device B on the TU-ART card.
 (By default, set at port 0x50.)
 You can change settings for baud rates and such based on the manual.